voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 You can also export datasets in this this format without copying the source media files by including `export_media=False` in your call to :meth:`export() <fiftyone.core.collections.SampleCollection.export>`.

-By default, the absolute filepath of each image will be included in the export;
+By default, the absolute filepath of each image will be included in the export.
-however, if you want to re-import this dataset on a different machine with the source media files stored in a different root directory, you can include the optional `rel_dir` parameter to specify a common prefix to strip from each image's filepath, and then provide the new `rel_dir` when
+However, if you want to re-import this dataset on a different machine with the source media files stored in a different root directory, you can include the optional `rel_dir` parameter to specify a common prefix to strip from each image's filepath, and then provide the new `rel_dir` when